All best sellers

 The choice of basing material often depends on the desired effect and the type of miniature being displayed.
 Some tabletop enthusiasts even combine multiple resources to build a more complex and unique display.

-There are a large variety of basing materials that can be used for miniature models beyond Warhammer.
-Here are some common hobby materials used to decorate and finish your miniature bases:
+There is a large variety of miniature base materials that can be used for miniature models beyond Warhammer.
+Here are some common hobby materials used to decorate and finish your miniatures:

-• Scenic Basing Kits: Pre-made scenic kits may come with a variety of products such as rocks, grasses, and terrain features that can be used to create realistic and immersive bases for your miniatures.
+• Scenic Basing Kits: Pre-made scenic kits may come with a variety of products such as rocks, grasses, and terrain features that can be used to create realistic and immersive pieces.

-• Modeling Putty: Modeling putty can be used to sculpt custom bases for your miniatures.
+• Modeling Putty: Modeling putty can be used to sculpt custom decorations or organic elements.
 It can be molded and shaped to create interesting textures and terrain features.

 • Cork: Cork can be used to create a natural-looking rocky terrain.
 It can be cut, shaped, and glued creating different rock heights to create interesting textures.

 • Sand and Gravel: Sand and gravel can be used to create a realistic texture.
-Basing miniatures with sand is one of the most common techniques to build your army with a common looking.
-Once done, the hobby sand can be painted to match the color of the rest of the base.
+Basing miniatures with sand is one of the most common techniques to build your army with a common look.
+Once done, the hobby sand can be painted to match the color of the whole model.

 • Wood bark chips: Pine bark chips can be used to simulate a forest floor or even natural-looking rocky areas.

-• Static Grass: Static grass is a type of grass that is used to add a natural-looking texture to the base.
+• Static Grass: Static grass is a type of grass that is used to add a natural-looking texture to the ground.
 It can be purchased in various lengths and colors.

-• Flock: Flock is a fine, colored material that can be used to add textures to the surface of the bases.
-It comes in a variety of colors and lengths to match different environments.
+• Flock: Flock is a fine, colored material that can be used to add textures to surfaces.
+It comes in a variety of colors and lengths to match different environments and many times is used as different types of miniature leaves.

 • Tufts: Tufts are small clumps of grass or flowers that are the best miniature basing materials that can be added to create a natural-looking texture.